Cornell-MAE-UG/portfolio/README.md

 You can use [VS Code](https://code.visualstudio.com/) to clone your code, edit, test, and publish it from your laptop.
 This means you can work offline and generally have full control of your code.

+Download and install VS Code. **Windows users:** If you do not have Git installed, [download and install Git](https://git-scm.com/downloads).

-Download and install VS Code.
-When you open it, choose "Clone Git Repository" to start a new project from your repository.
+When you open VS Code, choose "Clone Git Repository" to start a new project from your repository.
 Then enter the repo URL (also under the "Code" button in GitHub).

 <img src="assets/images/vscode-clone.jpg" width="500" />